envoymediagroup/columna/README.md

     // ... etc.
 )
 ```

-## File format
-What file format does this library use to store data?
-It's fairly simple: all the metadata about the file, its columns, and their definitions and offsets are stored on line 1 in a simple JSON header.
-The rest of the record is CSV data in a columnar arrangement (each column corresponding to one line in the file) using RLE compression and a Record Separator character as the delimiter between the RLE values and their repetition counts.
-For a sample, see `tests/fixtures/clicks--has_data_with_csort.ccf`.
-The file extension is for Columna Columnar Format.

 ## Q&A
 #### Why didn't you use library X, built-in function Y, or design pattern Z?